cws1989/software-updater/wiki/AdvancedTutorial.md

   </catalog>
 </root>
 ```
-Copy the public-exponent to the <exponent> field.
+Copy the public-exponent to the &lt;exponent&gt; field.

 * Please be noticed that this key should be pre-distributed.